 Further south lie the Huvadhoo Atoll and the Addu Atoll, which are often considered as the most beautiful in the Maldives with their lack of development, stunning natural wonders and prolific coral reefs.
 Visitors can experience local culture in some of the far-flung villages in this region.

 The Eastern side of Huvadhoo is a paradise in the true sense of the word for underwater aficionados and fishermen – during the dry monsoon practically all the narrow passes along the atoll’s perimeter are ideal for current dives, with clear visibility and congregating fish.
 Advanced surfers can take to Beacons and Tiger Stripes, two of the most powerful waves in the Maldives.

 An equatorial location means the climate of the Maldives remains pleasant and sun soaked year-round, with warm tropical waters and mild monsoon seasons.
 The ideal time to charter a private yacht in the Maldives is between November and April when cooler temperatures and calm winds are ideal for smooth sailing.
 The monsoon season runs from May to October, but typically peaks in June with higher humidity temperatures and more chance of rainfall.

 By contrast, July through to September marks whale shark and manta ray season, as the outflowing current carries large quantities of plankton.
 The best time to surf in the Maldives ranges from March through to October, with the biggest breaks taking place in June, July and August.

 The main airport in the Maldives is Male International Airport in the North Male Atoll.
-Male is connected with domestic flights to a range of other small airports across the atolls of the Maldives, and there are also seaplane charters available depending on your preferred itinerary.
+Male is connected with domestic flights to a range of other small airports across the atolls of the Maldives.
+There are also seaplane charters available depending on your preferred route.